 Everything You Need to Know About Sleeping on the Snow

-Imagine spending a night under the clearest sky you’ve ever seen.
-Sure, the air outside is a bit cold, but you’re nice and cozy in your high-tech camping gear while the sounds of whales blowing in the distance and the crackling of glaciers is lulling you to sleep.
-This is camping in Antarctica, one of the most unique experiences you can do when you travel with us.
+Imagine camping under the clearest sky you’ve ever seen.
+Sure, the air outside is a bit cold, but you’re nice and cozy in your high-tech camping gear while the sounds of whales blowing in the distance and the crackling of glaciers lulls you to sleep.
+This is camping in Antarctica, and it’s one of the most unique experiences you can do when you travel with us.

 Of course, if you’ve never camped on the frozen continent before you’re bound to have questions about how it works!
 Below you can find a variety of answers to the questions we’re asked most about this exceptional excursion.